aphillipps/EVPN-TOI/6-L2 EVPN GW/README.md

 __1. Configure eBGP as Underlay__

-Configure eBGP as an underlay between Leaf1 and Leaf2 (on Ethernet interfaces 5 on the Leaf sides) and Host1 (on Ethernet interfaces 3 and 4).
-Remove the port-channel 2 as it is not needed anymore.
+Configure eBGP as an underlay between
+- Leaf1 and Leaf2: on Ethernet interfaces 5
+- and Host1: on Ethernet interfaces 3 and 4

+Remove the port-channel 2 as it is not needed anymore

+Use BGP AS 65002 for Host 1

 __2. Configure eBGP as Overlay__